 What population does EOC serve?

-EOC targets low-income, first generation adults.
-2/3’s must meet both criteria, 1/3 can be any adult needing EOC services.
+EOC targets low-income and first generation adults.
+2/3’s of our participants must meet both criteria, 1/3 can be any adult needing EOC services.

 What other programs does EOC work with to help participants?